 Time for elevenses, time for the benefit sanctioned, the benefit capped, the reassessed deemed fit for work and those waiting in vain for their Universal Credit to haul themselves out of bed (if it’s warm enough to cope without heating) and turn on the telly for the Jeremy Kyle Show on catch-up.
 In Wales there is another option: a couple of thousand will tune in to Wynne Evans on the radio instead, to cheer them up with “big names, big laughs, big tunes and big company”.
 Who?
 Him off the Go Compare commercials; you know, the big one who breaks into Italian opera to annoy people.
 He’s had his own Radio Wales show since 2012, a gig he snaffled thanks to being known from his ads for the insurance price comparison website.
 Ooh, he’s been on the telly, the plebs will have heard of him: on such flimsy foundations Radio Wales has built its entire identity.

-For someone whose sole aim seems to be to shoehorn himself into the ‘much-loved’ category, Evans actually comes across as rather unpleasant; the ‘larger-than-life’ personality just shouty belligerence, the ‘man of the people’ common touch just coarse slumming it with too many dropped aitches, the ‘fun’ banter just low-grade railroading shot through with his many annoying tics – every other word is “right”, women are “ladies”, “iconic” is his go-to adjective, etc. At every opportunity, he plays the stereotypical jovial fatso to the hilt, constantly referring to his portly corpulence and adopting a forced jollity bordering on orgasmic ecstasy that after a while begins to sound like deranged delirium.
+For someone whose sole aim seems to be to shoehorn himself into the ‘much-loved’ category, Evans is actually rather unpleasant: an employee of the ‘impartial’ BBC who thinks it’s ok to host a fundraising event for the billionaire crooks of Boris Johnson’s far-right (and anti-Welsh) Tory party.
+On radio the ‘larger-than-life’ personality comes across as shouty belligerence, the ‘man of the people’ common touch as coarse slumming-it with too many dropped aitches, and the ‘fun’ banter as low-grade railroading shot through with his many annoying tics – every other word is “right”, women are “ladies”, “iconic” is his go-to adjective, etc. At every opportunity, he plays the stereotypical jovial fatso to the hilt, constantly referring to his portly corpulence and adopting a forced jollity bordering on orgasmic ecstasy that after a while begins to sound like deranged delirium.
 It is, of course, a truism of psychology that the face people present to the world is merely a front to conceal the opposing truth lurking below the surface – in which case, Wynne Evans should be on suicide watch because nobody is that happy.
 The patently fake chirpiness, torrent of infantile drivel and rose-tinted view of the world make it sound like feeble local radio from some godforsaken shire county rather than a station that pretends to be speaking for a nation.
 After a while listening to Evans’ guffawing glee and wearisome fat man schtick, one realises that Radio Wales has completely given up on rising to the challenge of being the broadcaster this ancient, complex, multi-layered, sophisticated nation deserves.
 Instead it has become an audio care-home for the lonely, the inadequate, the mentally ill and the intellectually challenged, an outreach branch of social services addressing its sad clients in the patronising baby-talk normally utilised when speaking to small children, senile geriatrics and furry animals.
 When heard like that, it all begins to make sense.

 1pm: ELERI SIÔN